traz3n/Kitchen-Project/README.md

 - The **logic** (like saving or checking quantities) runs behind the scenes.
 - The **interface** (built with Swing) displays everything clearly.
 - Data is **auto-saved** to CSV and TXT files after every change.
-- Everything updates live — no manual file management needed.
+- Everything updates live, no manual file management needed.

 ---